sunternet/k8s_aws_deployment/README.md

 # Cannot automate this in UserData since the script need to be run as non-root user "ubuntu"
 # But the UserData can only be run as root

+# If you need more Nodes, just "Run More Like This" and run the script on each nodes.